eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Notes:

-- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed by the respective PID Provider or Attestation Provider, or by a WSCD that is part of the Wallet Unit.
-If an attestation is digitally signed by a WSCD, it is called a device-signed or self-issued attestation.
-Device-signed or self-issued PIDs or attestations are allowed only if it can be shown that the WSCD signs them at the required Level of Assurance (LoA).
-This implies that the level of security offered by the WSCD is at least equivalent to the security level of the secure infrastructure used by the PID Provider or Attestation Provider for signing PIDs or attestations.
+- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed by the respective PID Provider or Attestation Provider, or by a WSCA/WSCD that is part of the Wallet Unit.
+If an attestation is digitally signed by a WSCA/WSCD, it is called a device-signed or self-issued attestation.
+Device-signed or self-issued PIDs or attestations are allowed only if it can be shown that the WSCA/WSCD signs them at the required Level of Assurance (LoA).
+This implies that the level of security offered by the WSCA/WSCD is at least equivalent to the security level of the secure infrastructure used by the PID Provider or Attestation Provider for signing PIDs or attestations.

 - The signature over the PID or attestation may or may not include the value of the presented attributes.
-If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
+If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCA/WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
 One possible way to set up such an authenticated channel is by ensuring the authenticity and integrity (but not the non-repudiation) of the attributes by means of a Message